 This can help tremendously with helping you to track just how much or how little sleep you’re getting, which can make a huge difference in your overall well-being.
 For example, with a smart bed, you’d be able to have a ready set of information about your sleep that you can give to a doctor for a potentially easier diagnosis, as they’d have more exact knowledge of how you sleep at night, instead of relying on your own recollection.

 This can also be a handy feature in telling you if you sleep too hot or cold, allowing you to make adjustments to your room temperature for better sleep.
+A good place to shop for some really cool beds is mattressnut.

 Another feature that could help aid in sleep is the temperature regulation features often included in a smart bed.
 These can track temperatures and either warm you up with onboard heating capabilities when you’re too hot, or keep the heat at bay with cooling technology.
 This will depending on which model you get, but it should be standard feature of many.